den-materials/sql-intro/readme.md

 wdi(#  NAME      TEXT                NOT NULL,
 ```

 ...then, each line after denotes a new column we're going to create for this table, what the column will be called, the data type, whether it's a primary key, and whether the database - when data is added - can allow data without missing values.
-In this case, we're not allowing NAME, EXPERIENCE, or ID to be blank; but we're ok with website being blank.
+In this case, we're not allowing NAME, AGE, or ID to be blank; but we're ok with website being blank.

 <!--What does this remind you of from Mongo?
 Schema! -->